Improved Standard-Model predictions for $\eta^{(\prime)}\to \ell^+ \ell^-$: Conclusions

 \section{Conclusions}

 In this work, we calculated the SM predictions for the dilepton decays of $\etapp$ based on a dispersive representation of the $\etapp\to\gamma^*\gamma^*$ TFFs, propagating the uncertainties from the various experimental input quantities, the systematics of the dispersion relation, and the matching to asymptotic constraints.
 For the latter, we derived a representation that allowed us to include pseudoscalar mass corrections in the same way as in our previous work on $\etapp$ pole contributions to HLbL scattering, so that the present predictions for the dilepton amplitudes and branching fractions, see Tables~\ref{tab:ReImA} and~\ref{tab:Br} for our main results, provide an implementation that takes full advantage of the detailed studies of the $\etapp$ TFFs in the HLbL context, leading to a precision at the few-percent level for all four branching fractions $\Br[\etapp\to\ell^+\ell^-]$.
-As a key improvement over previous work, the dispersive approach allows us to consistently account for the imaginary parts beyond the two-photon cut, which play an important role for the $\eta^\prime$ decays.
+As a key advance over previous work, the dispersive approach allows for an improved account of the imaginary parts beyond the two-photon cut, which play an important role for the $\eta^\prime$ decays.